robertseaton/robertseaton.github.com/_posts/2014-03-06-why-do-we-think.markdown

 After realizing this sort of thing, I started to pay more attention to the specifics of my thought processes.
 Just what, I wondered, is going on in my head?
-And I realized: A whole lot of my thought is not in words, but images and motion.
+And I realized: Much of my thought is not in words, but images and motion.
 I'm no longer even certain that most of my thought happens in English -- maybe it's all meaningness that is converted into words when I throw a mental spotlight onto it.